mbabynames search ✿

-Honor is a two-syllable name of English origin, meaning "noble and strong".
+from the Latin, meaning "honour".
+Honor is a two-syllable name of Latin origin, meaning "honour".
 It trails off with a gentle -r, which shapes how middle names connect to it phonetically.

 2